onnx/onnx-mlir/docs/DebuggingNumericalError.md

 ## Prerequisite
 - Set `ONNX_MLIR_HOME` environment variable to be the path to the HOME directory for onnx-mlir.
-The HOME directory for onnx-mlir refers to the parent folder containing the `bin`, `lib`, etc sub-folders in which ONNX MLIR executables and libraries can be found.
+The HOME directory for onnx-mlir refers to the parent folder containing the `bin`, `lib`, etc sub-folders in which ONNX-MLIR executables and libraries can be found.

 ## Reference backend